 Togo landscape © Jurgen

-Part of the magic of the Togolese Republic comes from its 37 ethnic tribes, and visitors may be lucky enough to see one of the many traditional festivals that take place throughout the year, celebrating the culture and spirituality of the people in an interesting and varied environment.
-It may be small and off the beaten track, but Togo has plenty to offer.
+Visitors may be lucky enough to see one of the many traditional festivals that take place throughout the year, celebrating the culture and spirituality of at least 37 different tribal groups.
+It may be small and off the beaten track, but Togo certainly has plenty to offer.

 Become our Togo Travel Expert

 We are looking for contributors for our Togo travel guide.
 If you are a local, a regular traveller to Togo or a travel professional with time to contribute and answer occasional forum questions, please contact us.